yfarjoun/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 The WGS workflow can be customized to mix and match different DRAGEN-related parameters.
 The default DRAGEN settings and descriptions are listed below and may be modified as needed:

 1. `use_bwa_mem` is false.
-    * When true, the workflow calls the DRAGEN Drapmap aligner instead of BWA mem.
+    * When true, the workflow calls the DRAGEN DRAGMAP aligner instead of BWA mem.
 2.  `run_dragen_mode_variant_calling` is true.
     *  The workflow creates a DRAGstr model with the GATK CalibrateDragstrModel tool and uses it for variant calling with HaplotypeCaller in --dragen-mode.
 3. `perform_bqsr` is optionally false.